2018 • 09 • 08

 - Register and pay entrance fee at Fortune Island Resort (P300/person for a day trip; P400/person for overnight).

 - Rent a boat going to Fortune Island (P3000-4500/boat for day trip; P4500-6000/boat for overnight).

-Total travel time is 3-5 hours depending on traffic situation.
+Total travel time is three to five hours depending on the traffic situation.

 It’s highly suggested to go there using a private vehicle.
 Leave very early in the morning.

 - Entrance Fee: P300 – P400